hdinkel/linuxcommandline/linux_intermediate/commandlinetools.rst

   # echo "the variable is $MYVAR"
    the variable is 123

-"Escaping" a variable is the opposite, ensuring that the literal variable name is used instead of its value:
+":index:`Escaping <escape>`" a variable is the opposite, ensuring that the literal variable name is used instead of its value:

  ::